boxed/p/README.md

 Tested ok!
 ```

 ...but what is that `somecommand`?
 For elm it's easy, it's `elm`, but for rust it's `cargo` and for Clojure it's `lein`.
 For some languages there are more than one you need to know about or multiple separate tools that do parts of this.
+And do you explicitly need to tell it to download dependencies?
+For `elm` you do, but not for `lein`.
+It's a bit of a mess.

 p is the tool to put that under one roof.